 Is it worth the mooooney??

 Honestly…..
 I’ll continue to buy Mabel + Meg Lumilixir Serum until I need the money elsewhere. £39 is pricey, so I’ll buy as and when – maybe a couple a year.
 3 drops a day will last a good month… or 2.
-I don’t do as per the instructions and apply in the morning and evening – it wouldn’t last as long and I only want it to help glide on make up.
+I don’t do as per the instructions and apply in the morning and evening – it wouldn’t last as long (unless I have spots, see above!) and I only want it to help glide on makeup.
 If I wanted it to stretch, I’d go down to 1-2 drops and only use a few times a week, or on nights out.